Factorizations of cycles and multi-noded rooted trees: Multi-noded rooted trees

 \begin{cor} Suppose $\sum_{j=1}^{r-1} (e_j-1) = d-1.$ Then the cardinality of $\MR_S(1, e_1-1, \dots, e_{r-1}-1)$ is $d^{r-2}.$ \end{cor} \begin{proof} Let $n := r-1$ and $f_i := e_i -1$ for any $1 \le i \le n=r-1.$ Then by Proposition \ref{MRcard}, we have

 \end{proof}

 Corollary \ref{cor:card} provides us with a class of objects with cardinality $d^{r-2},$ which is the cardinality arising in Theorem \ref{main2}.
-The rest of the paper is devoted to finding a bijection between multi-noded rooted trees of vertex data $(1, e_1-1, \dots, e_{r-1}-1)$ and factorizations of a $d$-cycle of type $(e_1, \ldots, e_{r-1})$.
+In the next two sections, we will describe in two steps a bijection between multi-noded rooted trees of vertex data $(1, e_1-1, \dots, e_{r-1}-1)$ and factorizations of a $d$-cycle of type $(e_1, \ldots, e_{r-1})$.